WiproOpenSource/openbdre/metadata.md

 When we end a main job, it automatically inputs the output batch generated to all its downstream processes, i.e. the processes whose enqueuing job is this main job that we are trying to end.
 This ensures the availability of necessary and sufficient batches to the downstream steps so that they can successfully begin when required.
 This whole process is automated and synchronized to keep the metadata up-to-date dynamically.

+AUTOMATED WORKFLOW GENERATION

+The metadata framework automatically generates the entire workflow based on workflow specification.
+Simply knowing the order in which jobs are to run suffices in generating the workflow.
+For example, there is a job consisting of 25 sub-steps , few running sequentially , others in parallel.
+Writing the workflow would be a tedious, time-consuming and error-prone task of writing 1500 lines of code.
+The auto generated workflow feature in our metadata framework takes care of this complex task, by forming relationships internally and also taking care of not just sequential jobs but also jobs that run in parallel.
+Apart from the automated workflow, a pictorial/graphical representation of the entire workflow is also generated in dot format, which could be read in graphviz or OmniGraffle and rendered in graphical form, also generated automatically It is also convertible to pdf format.
+It is a flow diagram that clearly shows how the entire workflow runs.
+The most important advantage of this is the clear understanding it provides to a person who would otherwise have to read each and every line in the code to visualize the workflow.
+Another advantage is it eliminates the need to run the workflow every time the correctness of the workflow is to be tested.
+One could simply see the error through this graphical representation and fix it appropriately.

+RESTARTABILITY

+The framework is capable of resuming from the last successful step in case of occurrence of a failure.
+The entire workflow need not run again.
+Suppose the last step under some job failed.
+The framework is capable of capturing the last but one step which ran successfully.
+The job need not run from step 1 all over again, but could simply run from the captured step and complete the job.This feature allows jobs to restart from the most recent checkpoint, rather than from the beginning.

 BDRE Metadata Tables: